hsf-training/hsf-training-docker/_episodes/08-gitlab-ci.md

 ### Alternative: Automatic image building with github + dockerhub

-If you don't have access to [gitlab.cern.ch](https://gitlab.cern.ch), you can still automatically build a docker image everytime you push to a repository with github and dockerhub.
+If you don't have access to [gitlab.cern.ch](https://gitlab.cern.ch), you can still automatically build a docker image every time you push to a repository with github and dockerhub.

 1. Create a clone of the skim and the fitting repository on your private github.